Amir Benayoun

 Amir Benayoun (עמיר בניון; born on August 30, 1975) is an Israeli singer-songwriter.

 Biography

 Amir Benayoun was born in Beersheba to Maxim and Esther Benayoun who moved to Israel from Algeria.
 His father was an oud player.
 From a very young age he showed great interest in music, playing with his father and his brother.
 While devoting himself to songwriting, he made a living working in home repair jobs.
 He was turned away from serving in the IDF because of a drug problem.

 Benayoun is a second cousin of Yossi Benayoun.
 In November 2005 he married Miryam Golan, an Israeli poet and musician.
 The couple have two children.
 They divorced in 2018.

+Benayoun has said that, after performing on Shabbat once early in his career and regretting it, he did not do so again.
+He associates Shabbat with childhood visits to the synagogue, family customs and the singing of piyyutim.

 Music career

 In 1999 Benayoun released his first album, "Rak Ath" (Only You), selling 40,000 copies.
 Shortly after it came the second album, and in 2002 his third, "Shalechet" (Fall), was a big hit, establishing Benayoun in the mainstream of Israeli music.

 Additionally, he wrote and composed songs for other artists, such as Gidi Gov and Gali Atari and Yehoram Gaon.

 In 2011, Benayoun created an album in Arabic called "Zini" to support the people in the Syrian uprising.

 In 2012 he began to include in his Albums parts of his wife's poetry.
 The artistic collaboration between the two maintained until their divorce.